XeroDays/live_currency_rate/README.md

-This app is used to Convert amount of transactions from one currency to another.
+This package is used to convert amount of currency from one currency exchange to another.

+You will get live currency Exchange rates.

 ## Features

--
+- Get Live Currency Exchange Rates
+- Exchange currency ammount from one to another.
+- Used to convert In-App-Purchase currency to Defualt currency for Admin Dashboard.

 ## Getting started